blakethomas/react-exercises/README.md

 # react-exercises
-A compilation of React components recreated from the React JS documentation.
+React components which were recreated from the React JS documentation.